1989: first PC's were available to "normal" persons.

 Completed August 2020 (current website)

-Phase 8 (more or less complete): Refine taxonomic tree, establish sequence according to true relationship
+Phase 8: Refine taxonomic tree, establish sequence according to true relationship

 Use phylogenetic "DNA-Articles" - currently a multitude of publications